 The Best Kindle Fire Apps for Toddlers & Preschoolers

 PBS Kids allows my child to watch all of her favorite PBS shows (especially Daniel Tiger!) on her tablet, and I don’t have to worry about her accessing questionable shows.
+Her language and communication skills took a major leap when she started watching Daniel Tiger to boot.

-Sensory Baby (or as my daughter calls it, “FISH!”) is a great app that not only soothes sensory seekers an calms down sensory avoiders through its interactive virtual fish aquarium, it also teaches young children the basics of using a touch screen tablet.
+Sensory Baby (or as my daughter calls it, “FISH!”) is a great app that not only soothes sensory seekers and calms down sensory avoiders through its interactive virtual fish aquarium, it also teaches young children the basics of using a touch screen tablet.

 Netflix makes a great app for those who already subscribe!
 Set up a child’s profile from the computer then your child can navigate through shows that are safe for little eyes and ears.
+To keep your little one from straying into shows you don’t want them to watch, you can make use of Netflix’s download policy.
+Download some of their favorite shows, disable wifi, and feel comfortable walking away for a moment.

 LEGO Duplo Trains is my toddler’s absolute favorite app!
 While there are quite a few fun Duplo apps to choose from (ice cream, animals, food…) she loves the Trains app the most.
 The app teaches animal sounds, colors, matching, and simple words.